judokan9/KlipperTFT_UART/README.md

         TFT("/dev/ttyAMA0", callback=self.lcd_callback)
         ...
 ```
-* If your UART is something other than the default `ttyAMA0`, replace the string `"/dev/ttyAMA0"` to match your UART selection.
+* If your UART is something other than the default `ttyAMA0`, replace the string `"/dev/ttyAMA0"` to match your UART selection (i.e. `/dev/ttyS0` for CB1/CB2).

     > **_Note_**: If using a USB to UART converter to connect your screen to Klipper, the converter usually shows up in Linux as `"/dev/ttyUSB0"`.